 Fitness bands, smart watches, heart rate monitors and other wearable tech have been the number one fitness trend in recent years.
 If you’re not on-board, perhaps you should be.

-Without some type of quantifiable feedback, it’s difficult to know whether you’re making progress.
+Without some type of quantifiable feedback, it’s difficult to know how well you are doing.
 Someone might decide to “become a stronger runner,” for example, but without some sort of measurable aspect to this goal, it becomes more of a lofty ideal than something actionable.
 Not only do fitness trackers and smartwatches quantify your effort, but they also produce a log of activity so you can keep an eye on trends over time.

 Finally and most importantly – reward yourself.
 If you’ve put in the effort and are hitting those hard-earned targets, take some time off and treat yourself.